 To track the progress of active events to be launched in the system and find out more about scheduler go to Administration » Scheduled Jobs.

 There are 3 types of events that have indicators when they were launched last time and if it matches with system recommended period of time:

 - Frequently (2-5 minutes)

-- Check new incoming mails for new emails to post new tickets or comments to topics - requires Help Desk module and at least one active incoming mailbox.
+- Check new incoming mails for new emails to post new tickets or comments to topics - requires Ticketing System to be enabled in Administration » Applications and at least one active incoming mailbox;

 - Hourly (1-2 hours)